ktaka-ccmp/google-oauth2-example/Detailed.md

 ### restapi/views.py

+The [restapi/views.py](google-oauth-01/backend/restapi/views.py) is the main place where we implement funtions the API provides.

 ApiLoginView receives credential(JWT) signed by google as the request body.
-It verifies credential(auth.authenticate), then creates a session cookie for that user(auth.login).
+It verifies credential(auth.authenticate), then creates a session for that user([auth.login](https://github.com/django/django/blob/main/django/contrib/auth/__init__.py#L94)).

-ApiLogoutView clears the session cookie.
+ApiLogoutView clears the session.

 ApiGetUserView returns user data as a response if the request have a valid session cookie set in the header.